 Deep learning algorithms for physical problems are a very active field of research.
-The group of Prof. Thuerey very actively pursuing this area, which could be summarized as "physics-based deep learning".
+The group of Prof. Thuerey is very actively pursuing this area, which could be summarized as "physics-based deep learning".
 A particular focus lies on artificial neural networks for Navier-Stokes problems.
-You can find a summary here: physics-based deep learning resarch.
+You can find a summary here: physics-based deep learning research.

 This section gives an overview of our recent publications on deep learning methods for solving various aspects of fluid problems modeled with the Navier-Stokes (NS) equations.
 These topics are a central theme of the research work in our group.
 Our publications have targeted different aspects of a typical simulation pipeline, and differ in terms of how deeply integrated they are into the NS solve.
 The following list is order from loose to tight couplings.
 E.g., the last entry completely replaces a regular NS solve.

 - CNN-patches: We compute flow descriptors based on flow invariatns, which we use these to look up pre-computed patches of 4D data.

 - ML-FLIP: This data-driven model captures sub-grid scale formation of droplets for liquid simulations.